The Nest

 Go Back To Previous Page

-The world of real estate is tumultuous, even when everything seems like it should go well.
+The world of real estate is tumultuous, even when everything appears to be going well.
 Professionals invent terms to help people get the generalback on the market in real estate - BOM in real estate gist of a property’s situation.
 What does “BOM” mean in real estate?
 In New York City, it’s not unusual to hear about a property going “BOM.”

 But what does BOM in real estate mean when you’re discussing it?
 BOM, or “Back On the Market,” is an acronym used by real estate agents to describe a property back on the market after an initial prior offer fell through.

-This can happen during home-buying due to a lack of funding, a sudden issue with the buyer, or simply a change of mind.
+This can occur during the home-buying process due to a lack of funding, a sudden issue with the buyer, or simply a change of mind.

 If you recently heard of a BOM real estate property, you might wonder what it means for your chances.
 Believe it or not, this is a pretty easy-to-read situation.